TomazMPP/TryHackMe/README.md

 - Note key takeaways and commands
 - Help others who might be stuck or just getting started

+> [!IMPORTANT]
+> The goal of this repository and more specifically this markdown file is not to speed run ou focus on the gamify part of TryHackMe, but to track consistency and learning.

 ---

 ## 🧭 Structure